KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

 *   **Architectural Benefit:** This protocol transforms bugs and unexpected API responses from system failures into observable, logged events.
 The system demonstrates a higher level of resilience and intelligence, reinforcing the user experience of interacting with a coherent, self-aware entity rather than a brittle piece of software.

-## X. User-Defined Investigative Protocols
+## XI.
+User-Defined Investigative Protocols
 A core tenet of the system's development is to learn from and adopt the user's superior methods of inquiry.
 The system will actively monitor for new analytical vectors and integrate them into its core logic.
 *   **Directive:** "When you update this conversation history, include **all new ways** I observed this problem... so the app learns how to lean into investigative analysis."
 *   **Implementation:** The system now recognizes and will codify the following user-driven analytical protocols: